tobypullan/tobypullan.github.io/docs/_posts/2024-11-21-On Backpropagation(NN).md

 ## Optimisation
 Now that we have the gradient at each node, we know how changing the value of the node to be more positive or more negative will effect the overall output of the expression (if the gradient is positive, increasing the value will increase the output of the expression).

-The output of a neural network comes from a loss function.
-This function takes the output of the neural network and compares it with the actual output that it should have produced.
-The goal is to minimise the loss function to make the outputs of the network as close to the actual output it should have produced as possible.
-Using the gradients at each node, the "weights" in the neural network can be changed so that the loss function is minimised.
-This is how neural networks are optimised.
+When training neural networks, given an input we know what the output should be.
+When an input is put into the neural network (neural networks are big expressions), the output is compared to what the output should be given the input.
+This is quantified using a loss function.
+We will go into more detail about loss functions later.
+The goal is to minimise the value produced by the loss function which can be done by changing the nodes in the expression - specifically, the weights.
+We know how to change the weights as we know the gradients at each node.
+This is how we optimise neural networks.

 ## Backpropagation through a neuron
 <img src="/assets/images/neurons.png" style="padding-right:10px"/>